Improve worker compensation

 Employee retention is a critical issue in IT, and it’s one that should be given attention by all businesses.
 It’s not easy to engage in multifaceted relationships with all employees, but it’s well worth it.
 However, replacing them is even harder and more expensive.

 While there are plenty of people looking for jobs in IT, employers are facing stiff competition when it comes to talented professionals.
-Investing time and effort into figuring out what employees need to stay motivated and engaged will allow you to keep them for longer, leading to mutually beneficial relationships that will help everyone prosper.
-A strong employee retention strategy will lead to a happier, more productive workforce that can inspire and elevate the whole company.
+Investing time and effort into figuring out what staff members need to stay motivated and engaged will allow you to keep them for longer, leading to mutually beneficial relationships that will help everyone prosper.
+A strong retention strategy will lead to a happier, more productive workforce that can inspire and elevate the whole business.